JamieMoukatatzakis/Quiz_T1A2/SoftwareDevelopmentPlan.md

 Currently, all questions are stored as individual strings.
 They are grouped together in arrays, which specify the topic they belong to and the corresponding answer to the question.
 From here they are parsed into the Question class which displays the question to the terminal and marks the users answer in real time.

-***User interaction with Terminal
+### User interaction with Terminal

 Another feature is the ability for the user to interact with the application via the terminal.
 On several occasions, the application will ask the user for a specific input.
-Based upon that input the application will react accordingly.
+This input is stored into variables.
+Based upon that input and the value of those variables the application will react accordingly.
 For example:

 * When the application is launched, it will ask the user for a name.
 Once entered, the application will refer to the user by their entered name.